Mara-Li/chronomage/README.md

-# Chronomate — Discord Scheduling Bot (TypeScript)
+# Chronomage — Discord Scheduling Bot (TypeScript)

-Chronomate is a Discord bot that helps you plan recurring events, auto-fill event titles/descriptions with dynamic placeholders (date, counters, weather), and manage schedules with a simple slash-command and a guided modal wizard.
+Chronomage is a Discord bot that helps you plan recurring events, auto-fill event titles/descriptions with dynamic placeholders (date, counters, weather), and manage schedules with a simple slash-command and a guided modal wizard.

 It is built on discord.js v14, TypeScript, Enmap (SQLite), Cron jobs, and i18next for localization.